jvalteren/Seaside-Wiki/Links,-Forms-and-Callbacks.md

 # Forms

-You can use the #form method to generate a form.
+You can use the `#form` method to generate a form.
 Form inputs work similarly to links: they use blocks, rather than names, to react to user input.
-One of the simplest form input tag objects is WATextInputTag.
-To create a WATextInputTag you call #textInput and can set the resulting text input tag’s callback using #callback:.
+One of the simplest form input tag objects is `WATextInputTag`.
+To create a `WATextInputTag` you call `#textInput` and can set the resulting text input tag’s callback using `#callback:`.
 For example, you might set up a form that looked like this:

 ```smalltalk
 renderContentOn: html